-If you are visiting Tallinn then you are in for a treat, as this beautiful city has so many things to see and do.
-What makes this city even better is that you can visit at anytime of year, even when there’s snow as many of the attractions will still be open!
-In this post I will tell you some of the top things I recommend you see and do when you visit.
+When visiting Tallinn, Estonia you are in for a treat, as this beautiful city has so many things to see and do.
+What makes this city even better is that you can visit at any time of year, even when there’s snow as many of the attractions will still be open!
+In this post, I will tell you some of the top things I recommend you see and do when you visit.
 When visiting also consider using a Tallinn Card to save yourself lots of money on attractions (assuming you do lots).
-You may also like my detailed post: City Breaks: Guide to Tallinn in 24-48 hours.
+You may also like my detailed post: Travel Guide to Tallinn.

 1. Visit Tallinn City Museum